RitchieLab/LPC/README.md

     3. `module load fftw/3.3.8`
     4. `display image.png`

-    Your file should display in an XQuartz window.
+    Your file should now display in an XQuartz window.

 7. **LPC is running very slowly!**